madlogmay/adoxographical_demiurge/Running Daily Thoughts And Ideas.md

 # Dec 13
 - [ ] Dev plan for cat box table in girl’s bathroom
-- [ ] Maplecraft by Cherie priest
+- [ ] Maplecroft by Cherie Priest
-- [ ] City of stairs by Robert Jackson bennet
+- [ ] City of stairs by Robert Jackson Bennet
 - [ ] Dev podcast idea
 - [ ]